 In late December 2014, Mohamed Cheikh Ould Mkheitir was sentenced to death for “apostasy”.
 As a 28-year-old blogger, he had been arrested in January 2014, for allegedly publishing an article seen by some as insulting Muhammad and constituting an act of apostasy.
 His writing in fact sought to highlight the indentured servitude in Mauritanian society, often socially justified with reference to national cultural identity and in particular to Islamic tradition.

-Following Mkheitir’s initial arrest, there were a number of protests condemning his writing (though with a low level of internet penetration, and at around 50% one of the lowest remaining levels of literacy in the world, there is good reason to think that the content of his blogs was not really a direct motivator for many of the protesters).
+Following Mkheitir’s initial arrest, there were a number of protests condemning his writing.
 There were numerous calls, including by imams, scholars and professors, for his execution.
 One preacher, Abi Ould Ali, offered EUR 4,000 to anyone who killed Mkheitir.
 The Mauritanian government and opposition parties supported the protests.
 President Mohamed Ould Abdel Aziz said, “We will apply God’s law on whoever insults the prophet, and whoever publishes such an insult.”

 After his death sentence was handed down in December 2014, there were again popular celebrations.
 Jemil Ould Mansour, leader of Mauritanian Islamist party Tawassoul, welcomed the conviction, saying that Mkheitir had got “the fate he deserves”.

-In early November 2017, Mkheitiir’s sentence was reduced by an appeals court in Nouadhibou, down to two years imprisonment.
+In early November 2017, Mkheitiir’s sentence was reduced by an appeals court in Nouadhibou, to two years imprisonment.
 Having already served four years he was due to be released.
 The re-sentencing was followed once again by riotous demonstrations calling for Mkhetitir’s execution.
-Humanists International called for his safety to be ensured.